 Farrier of Smokin' C Equine

 Kody Calhoon, of Smokin’ C Equine, joined the in-house farrier team at Energy Equine in 2020.
 Prior to that, Kody was a familiar face at our clinic, mentoring under Matt Humpage, and working on many cases alongside him.
 Kody deeply believes in continued education, and has been a regular attendee of many of our CE events, as well as others.
 He is a graduate of the Oklahoma State Horse Shoeing School and has tailored his skillset to trimming and shoeing for the performance horse.
 We already know he will be a great addition to our in-house team, and are excited to have another dedicated day available for farrier services at Energy Equine.
-He currently works out of Energy Equine in Airdrie on Monday’s, and Synergy Equine in Dewinton on Friday’s.
+He currently works out of Energy Equine in Airdrie on Monday’s, and every other Tuesday at Synergy Equine in Dewinton.

 RVT, EqD at Lait Equine Services

 Allie Lait works alongside our veterinarians to perform equine dentistry services.
 She is a graduate of the Animal Health Technology program through Olds College, and is a graduate of the Texas Institute of Equine Dentistry in Weatherford, TX.
 She was instructed by Master Certified Equine Dentist, Randy Reidinger.
 Allie uses a combination of manual and power tools to achieve dental equilibration.
 All horses are sedated to minimize stress.
 Allie’s passion is not only in helping horse’s feel and achieve their best, but continued professional learning and the ability to educate clients and professionals, alike.